typelevel/cats-effect/docs/migration-guide.md

 - `std` - high-level abstractions like `Console`, `Semaphore`, `Hotswap`, `Dispatcher`
 - `core` - `IO`, `SyncIO`

+> Note: It is recommended to upgrade to 2.4.0 first, to minimize the changes.

 ```diff
 libraryDependencies ++= Seq(
   //...